CSLSDS/CSLSDS.github.io/_posts/2020-10-21-Build-a-Team-Build-an-App.md

 ---
 layout: post
+title: >-
-title: Build a Team...
-Build an App
+	Build a Team; Build an App
+subtitle: >-
-subtitle: in which we reiterate\: explicit over implicit
+        in which we reiterate: "explicit over implicit"
 gh-repo: Lambda-School-Labs/Labs27-C-Citrics-DS
 gh-badge:
   - star